Sunday, September 27, 2015

 Behold, the best 16-bit game?

-Hunter was developed by Paul Holmes for Activision in 1991 and many consider this to be one of the first open-world/sandbox 3D productions.
-Now, that's pretty big news when you think about it?
-It's also relevant to today's gamer who might assume there was nothing before the likes of GTA or Battlefield.
+Hunter was developed by Paul Holmes for Activision in 1991 and many consider it one of the first open-world/sandbox 3D productions.
+Now, that's a pretty big claim when you think about it?
+It's also relevant to today's younger gamer who might assume there was nothing before the likes of GTA or Battlefield.
 As if.
-Kids today...
+Bah, kids today...

-The gameplay takes place within a huge three-dimensional world that's filled with danger but also lots of different vehicles to use at will.
-We are essentially a James Bond with various mission objectives, should you decide to play the game properly.
-All are far-reaching with the key to success is strategic exploration plus interaction and communication with everything you come across.
+So the game takes place within a huge three-dimensional world that's filled with danger.
+However, this is also a game of vehicles and gadgets.
+Yes, we are essentially a James Bond with various mission objectives (should you decide to play the game properly).
+All are far-reaching with the key to success being strategic exploration plus interaction and communication with everything.
 Oh, and common sense won't go amiss before heading out into the wild:

 For example, I wouldn't drive off in a jeep without carrying a spare jerrycan!
 It might be a good idea to find a medkit?
 It's dangerous out there...
 Of course, it's a good idea to stock up on extra ammo.
 And use the maps!